 Documents concerning the the estates drawn up in 1615 when Sir William died and in 1633 when Anthony became of age to inherit record that in addition to the original Abbey of St. Alban’s Manor of Eswalt he also held Essesole manor and Beauchamps by knights service from Dover Castle; the manor of Gustons Fleete and forty acres of marshland in Ash of the Archbishop of Canterbury by knights service; messuages and land in Chillenden of the Manor of Hame (Hamill, near Woodnesborough) in free socage by fealty; and Muncke, (later Mounton and now called Gooseberry Hall Farm) from the Dean and Chapter of Christ Church in Canterbury of their Manor of Adisham in socage by payment of rent.

 Francis Hammond served in what were known as “The German Wars” or “The Thirty Years War”, the bloody religious conflict lasting from 1618 to 1648 which was fought initially in central Europe between the Catholic southern and Protestant northern states of the Holy Roman Empire but eventually encompassed most of the states of Europe and subsequently caused the deaths of millions of people and laid waste to entire regions.
-During his service, presumably on the Protestant side and possibly with the Dutch after they renewed hostilities with the Hapsburg Empire in 1619, Francis Hammond reputedly fought fourteen single-handed combats.
+An inscription in the top right hand corner of his portrait records that during his service in various Protestant armies during “The German Wars” Francis Hammond reputedly fought fourteen single-handed combats.

 Colonel Francis Hammond was obviously a fearless man who enjoyed fighting even when well advanced in years, he was in his late fifties when he took part in the English Civil War.
 Francis fought for the King during the English Civil War and commanded a regiment under the command of the Earl of Northumberland in the Scottish Expedition of 1640 and later led a Forlorn Hope of some six hundred cavalry at the Battle of Edgehill in Warwickshire on Sunday, 23rd October, 1642.
 The Forlorn Hope were the first troops to attack an enemy position and subsequently had only a slight chance of surviving an action.
 Colonel Francis Hammond was obviously a man who enjoyed fighting.
 In the opposing Parliamentary forces at Edgehill was Edward Boys, the younger son of Sir Edwards Boys of Fredville whose land adjoined St. Alban’s Court in Nonington.
 The young Edward Boys subsequently died of wounds received in the battle at Edgehill, whether or not he encountered Colonel Hammond during the battle is not known, but this emphasises how the English Civil War made enemies of close neighbours and even family members.